chokevin8/chokevin8.github.io/_projects/1_project.md

     Diagram comparing major differences between young and old skin.
 Diagram from <i>Orioli et al (Cells 2018) Epigenetic Regulation of Skin Cells in Natural Aging and Premature Aging Diseases</i>.
 </div>

-As seen in the above diagram, we already know the major differences
+As seen in the above diagram, we already know the major differences between young and old skin.
+However, there has been lack of research done in the biomarkers of aging at a ***cellular level***.
+[Previous Research](https://www.nature.com/articles/s41551-017-0093) in our lab has revealed biomolecular and biophysical biomarkers at the cellular level by analyzing primary dermal fibroblasts.
+The purpose of this study is to extend the results of this study in finding *specific morphological biomarkers correlated with aging by utilizing skin H&E images to shed more light in the biological aging process.*

 ---